Abahlali baseMjondolo: Philosophy

 Abahlali baseMjondolo describes itself as "a homemade politics that everyone can understand and find a home in" and stresses that it moves from the lived experience of the poor to create a politics that is both intellectual and actional.
-A slogan of the group is 'Don't Talk About Us, Talk To Us'.
+A slogan of the movement is 'Don't Talk About Us, Talk To Us'.
 Its key demand is that the social value of urban land should take priority over its commercial value and it campaigns for the public expropriation of large privately owned landholdings.
 The key organising strategy is to try "to recreate Commons" from below by trying to create a series of linked communes.

 Its philosophy has been sketched out in a number of articles and interviews.
 The key ideas are those of a politics of the poor, a living politics and a people's politics.
 A politics of the poor is understood to mean a politics that is conducted by the poor and for the poor in a manner that enables the poor to be active participants in the struggles conducted in their name.
 Practically, it means that such a politics must be conducted where poor people live or in places that they can easily access, at the times when they are free, in the languages that they speak.
 It does not mean that middle-class people and organisations are excluded but that they are expected to come to these spaces and to undertake their politics there in a dialogical and democratic manner.
 There are two key aspects to the idea of a living politics.
 The first is that it is understood as a politics that begins not from external theory but from the experience of the people that shape it.
 It is argued that political education usually operates to create new elites who mediate relationships of patronage upwards and who impose ideas on others and to exclude ordinary people from thinking politically.
 This politics is not anti-theory – it just asserts the need to begin from lived experience and to move on from there rather than to begin from theory (usually imported from the Global North) and to impose theory on the lived experience of suffering and resistance in the shacks.
 The second key aspect, of a living politics, is that political thinking is always undertaken democratically and in common.
 People's politics is opposed to party politics or politicians' politics (as well as to top down undemocratic forms of NGO politics) and it is argued that the former is a popular democratic project undertaken without financial reward and with an explicit refusal of representative roles and personal power while the latter is a top down, professionalised representative project driven by personal power.